Light in correlated disordered media

-Instead of using constraints in real space as in the case of hard spheres, targeted interaction potentials can be obtained by imposing constraints on the structure factor in reciprocal space~\cite{uche2004constraints}, which allowed realizing, e.g., stealthy hyperuniform structures~\cite{batten2008classical, florescu2009designer}.
+Instead of using constraints in real space as in the case of hard spheres, targeted interaction potentials can be obtained by imposing constraints on the structure factor in reciprocal space~\cite{uche2004constraints}, which allowed realizing, for instance, stealthy hyperuniform structures~\cite{batten2008classical, florescu2009designer}.
 A more general approach to the problem is obtained using constrained Fourier transforms as collective coordinates~\cite{kim2018inversion}.

 Materials forming a continuous correlated disordered network are very relevant on different levels~\cite{wright2013eighty}.
 On the one hand, a network presents the necessary structural stability required by different fabrication methods~\cite{gaio2019nanophotonic}.
 On the other hand, the topology of the network apparently plays an important role in the emergence of different optical properties such as photonic gaps in disordered networks~\cite{weaire1971existence,florescu2009designer}.
 Besides the Stillinger-Weber model considered above, there are different protocols described in the literature to generate continuous random networks.
 The Wooten-Winer-Weaire (WWW) algorithm~\cite{wooten1985computer} considers a collection of points and bonds connecting pairs of points.
 The initial network, that can be ordered, is randomized after a number of bond reassignments followed by a relaxation of the structure (for instance following the Stillinger-Weber interaction potential).
 In this way, accurate predictions of the electronic structure, bond geometry statistics and atomic structure of amorphous semiconductors are obtained \cite{barkema2000high}.